 Comment ID Full comment Officer Comment/Action sections of existing surface and multi-storey car parks (especially ground level) should be redesigned as cycle parking - see Section 3.9).
 The matter of electric bikes and scooters needs to be considered; ie. not just mobility scooters.
 8. The policy does not consider enforcement.
 A major factor affecting walking and disabled movements is parking on pavements.
 Similarly, illegal parking and double-parking are increasing, partly as a result of the growth of home-delivery vehicles (See Section 5).
 We recognise that this is principally a police matter - however, it could be tackled using by-laws and enforcement by traffic wardens (paid for out of fines).
 9. Section 4, Parking Standards, fails to consider a key factor which has major implications for strategic policies for the Local Plan: cost of parking.
 At present, policies actively redirect vehicle travel to out-of-town retail and business locations by encouraging large amounts of free parking (section 4.2).
 At the same time, Town Centre locations are declining, due partly to high parking charges.
 The effect of town centre parking charges is not to encourage modal shifts to public transport and active travel; instead, it encourages travel to other locations, which is a major contributory factor to high levels of car ownership and traffic congestion.
-Policies to "level the playing field" are needed: whether this is stricter limits on parking availability outside town centres, requirements for businesses to contribute to alternative public transport options, or equalisation of parking fees and time limits, is debatable.
-10. We welcome the comments on supporting car sharing.
+Policies to "level the playing field" are needed: whether this is stricter limits on parking availability outside town centres, requirements for businesses to contribute to alternative public transport options, or equalisation of parking.
 We feel that a review of private hire vehicle licensing is also needed, to see where shared use of such vehicles can be encouraged.
-"Shared taxis", using dial-and-ride and phone apps, can provide links to main public transport routes, and is a common feature of many cities world-wide.
-This could contribute significantly to modal shift away from private cars and increased use of public transpor
+"Shared taxis", using dial-and-ride and phone apps, can provide links to main public transport.